xinablak/myDocs/specs/E043-Parametric_BIM_project.md

 ### MAIN OUTPUT

 * 2D Representation media of the BIM models with structural solutions adapted to the provided input.
-* Cost-estimate for all the generated models.
+* Cost-estimate/Quantity-estimate for all the generated models.
 * BIM model in IFC format for all the generated overpasses.